tondol/makepadon-client/README.md

 `ClientId` and `ClientSecret` are what you got when you registered your app (can you remember?) .
 `MastodonHost` is the host of the Mastodon insntance you are using.
 `MastodonHost` has the following format: `https://mastodon.example.com` .

+To build with Xcode 10, please execute `pod install` in your terminal (this step is required for installing dependencies) .

 License
 ----